-1. Umbundu must become a language of scientific scope, having as a launching point available studies and publications.
-To this end, Umbundu should incorporate a range of new terms related to science, technology, philosophy, and the world of knowledge.
-Linguists and scholars of the Ovimbundu culture will play a relevant role in giving this language a scientific and academic scope.
-2. On the other hand, the Angolan education authorities should, under Article 9° (3) of the Constitution of the Republic of Angola, confer on Umbundu the status of a language of instruction.
+- Umbundu must become a language of scientific 1. scope, having as a launching point available studies and publications.
+To this end, Umbundu should incorporate a range of new terms related to science, technology, philosophy, and the world and knowledge.
+Linguists scholars Ovimbundu culture will play a relevant role in giving this language a scientific and academic scope. - 2.
+On the other hand, the Angolan education authorities should, under Article 9° (3) of the Constitution of the Republic of Angola, confer on Umbundu the status of a language of instruction.
 Initially only for primary education, up to grade 6, but later extending it to the whole education system.
 The aim is not to study Umbundu as a subject within a curriculum but to study all subjects in this language.